2snufkin/notes/GitHub/Local.md

 If you need to delete a specific commit from your Git history, you can use the `git reset` command.
 There are two modes to reset:

-- `git reset --soft`: This mode will delete the last commit but keep its changes in your working directory.
+- `git reset --soft <hash>`: This mode will delete the commit but keep its changes in your working directory.
 It allows you to make new changes and create a new commit.

-- `git reset --hard`: This mode will delete the last commit along with its changes.
+- `git reset --hard <hash>`: This mode will delete the commit along with its changes.
 Use it with caution as it discards all the changes made in the deleted commit.

 Remember to use `git reset` carefully, especially when working in a shared repository, as it can affect the Git history for everyone.